t3mujin/t3mujinpack/README.md

 ### Tested Cameras

-These presets aren't camera optimized, but the current version has been tested with the following cameras:
+These presets aren't camera optimized, they rely on having the cameras's basecurve already applied (by default it is).
+But the current version presets have been tested with the following cameras:
 * Fuji X-T2
 * Fuji X-E2
+* Fuji X-E3
 * Fuji X-T10
 * Nikon D300s
 * Nikon D7100